robertkirkman/SDL2-bbb-sgx/README.txt

 https://github.com/robertkirkman/SDL2-bbb-sgx/blob/main/INSTALL.md

 Contributions to SDL2-bbb-sgx and credits to upstream developers:
-Huge thanks to zmatt on #beagle at chat.freenode.net, to vanfanel the REAL SDL developer, to Rob Clark, Remi Avignon, Robert Nelson the rcn-ee.com maintainer, and to all the developers at Texas Instruments and Imagination Technologies, without whom this project would not be possible.
+Huge thanks to zmatt on #beagle at irc.libera.chat, to vanfanel the REAL SDL developer, to Rob Clark, Remi Avignon, Robert Nelson the rcn-ee.com maintainer, and to all the developers at Texas Instruments and Imagination Technologies, without whom this project would not be possible.